-- Staffing (two weekend shifts per month and one evening shift every other week, holiday coverage)
+- Staffing (one weekend per month and one evening shift every other week, one winter holiday shift)

 - Accountable Care Organization Clinical Pharmacy

-- Infectious Diseases at alternate local Steward hospital
+- Outpatient Infusion/Oncology at alternate local Steward facility

 In order to successfully complete the residency program, it is expected that the resident will abide by all policies and procedures of Carney Hospital.
-The resident is expected to develop a residency quality improvement project to be presented at the Eastern States Conference for Pharmacy Residents and Preceptors prior to completion of the residency.
+The resident is expected to develop a residency quality improvement project to be presented at the ASHP Midyear Clinical Meeting and the Eastern States Conference for Pharmacy Residents and Preceptors prior to completion of the residency.
 The resident will successfully complete all required objectives set forth by ASHP and serve as a contributing member of the pharmacy team.

 The PGY1 Pharmacy Residency conducted at Carney Hospital is accredited by the American Society of Health-System Pharmacists (previously under Steward Norwood Hospital).